Sigma AF 18-50mm f/3.5-5.6 DC - Review / Test Report - Analysis

 Page 2 of 3

-The level of distortions varies across the zoom range.
-At 18mm there're
+The level of distortion varies across the zoom range.
+At 18mm there is

-quite extreme barrel distortions - nothing for architecture photography
+quite extreme barrel distortion - nothing for architecture photography

 where you prefer straight lines to remain straight.
 Towards 28mm the

 here.
-At the 50mm setting the lens is virtually free of distortions.
+At the 50mm setting the lens is virtually free of distortion.